cybernetics-io/redcar/README.md

 A real-time event-oriented data-hub.
 It has the capabilities of event triggering, aggregation, routing, and storage.
-Provide a high-performance event hosting solution to help users solve the asynchronous problem between services (or functions). and use the event-driven architecture(EDA) model to improve the energy efficiency of modern clouds.
+Provide a high-performance event hosting solution to help users solve the asynchronous problem between services (or functions).
+Use the event-driven architecture(EDA) model to improve the energy efficiency of modern clouds.
 It is:

 * **Fast**: benchmarked 15000s of writes/s per instance and 20000s of reads/s.
 * **Universal**: the front end uses gRPC to provide services.